Sevnica: History

 In 1322 it acquired the status of a market town, with extended market rights in 1513.
 Between the 14th and 17th centuries, it suffered greatly from frequent Ottoman raids and never fully recovered its previous wealth.
-In the 16th century it was an important center of Protestant reformation in the Slovene Lands; the Slovene Lutheran author Jurij Dalmatin also preached in the town.
+In the 16th century it was an important center of Protestant Reformation in the Slovene Lands; the Slovene Lutheran author Jurij Dalmatin also preached in the town.

 Between 1809 and 1813, it was a border town between the French-administered Illyrian Provinces and the Austrian Empire.
 In the mid-19th century, it became an important center of the Slovene national revival; in 1869, it hosted one of the first mass rallies in favor of a United Slovenia.

 In 1862 it received a railway connection, which boosted the local economy.

-In 1938 railway from Sevnica to Trebnje was completed.
+On April 12, 1919, an explosion on the Ljubljana–Zagreb passenger train caused a fire near the Sevnica train station, Three cars were completely burned.
+Thirteen passengers were killed and 90 were injured.
+In 1938 the railway from Sevnica to Trebnje was completed.

 During World War II, when the area was annexed by Nazi Germany, the majority of its Slovene inhabitants were expelled and replaced by ethnic Germans resettled from Gottschee County.
 Many locals died in Nazi concentration camps.
 After the war, the town started developing as an industrial center in the newly named Lower Sava Valley.